semgrep/semgrep-docs/docs/semgrep-cloud-platform/scm.md

 </div>

-3. Select your source code provider.
+3. Select your source code manager.
 4. For **GitHub Enterprise Server**, follow these steps:

     1. Create a PAT by following the steps outlined in this [guide to creating a PAT](https://docs.github.com/en/enterprise-server@3.1/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 Ensure that the PAT is **[created with the required scopes](../scm/#table-of-required-scopes-for-pats)**.